section-engineering-education/engineering-education/articles/k-means-from-scratch-R/index.md

 We will code the equation above in the following sub-section.
 There are three steps in computing the Euclidean distance.

 -  Compute the difference between the corresponding X and Y coordinates of the data-points and the centroid.
--  Compute the sum of the square of the differences computed in step 1.
+-  Compute the sum of the square of the differences computed in Step 1.
--  Find the square root of the sum of squares of differences computed in step 2.
+-  Find the square root of the sum of squares of differences computed in Step 2.

 1. Difference: $datapoint_i – centroid$
     ```r